Eigenvalues of Cayley graphs

 A large number of results on partial difference sets exist in the literature (see \cite{Ma94} for a not-so-recent survey on this topic), but we believe that a survey of them should be a subject of its own.
 So this area is mostly omitted in our paper, with the exception of a few results whose proofs use methods which seem to be nontypical in the area of partial difference sets.
 The reader is referred to \cite{BrouwerCN89} for a classic treatment and \cite{vanDamKT16} for a recent survey on distance-regular graphs.
-Most results on distance-regular Cayley graphs reviewed in our paper are not covered in \cite{vanDamKT16}. \item It is well known \cite{Biggs93} that the number of spanning trees in a regular graph is determined by its eigenvalues.
+Most results on distance-regular Cayley graphs reviewed in our paper are not covered in \cite{vanDamKT16}. \item By the well-known matrix-tree theorem due to Kirchhoff (see \cite{Biggs93,BrouwerH12,GodsilG2001}), the number of spanning trees in a regular graph is determined by its eigenvalues.
 Neverthless, results on the number of spanning trees in Cayley graphs will not be surveyed in our paper. \end{itemize}